-The University of Colorado Denver, through the School of Education & Human Development, offers Master of Arts programs appropriate for counseling work in clinical mental health settings, school systems, higher education, couple and family settings, private practice, and business settings.
+The University of Colorado Denver, through the School of Education & Human Development, offers Master of Arts programs appropriate for counseling work in clinical mental health settings, school systems, higher education, private practice, and business settings.
 The School Counseling program follows the guidelines of the American School Counseling Association (ASCA) National Model for school counselors, which supports all students in their academic, career, and personal development.